 Tempering can be performed on all hardened components, such as bars, joints and shafts.
 It is a heating process that optimizes mechanical properties such as toughness and ductility in workpieces that have already been hardened.

 The traditional tempering system consists of heating the parts at relatively low

-temperatures (typically between 150°C to 500°C, always below the AC1-temperature) for a while and then let them cool slowly.
+temperatures (typically between 150°C to 500°C, always below the AC1-temperature) for a specified time and then let them cool slowly.

 Tempering process can be divided into three main groups

 • Low temperature (160-300°C): used for case hardening components and cold working tool steels.
 Typically, hardness requirement is around 60 HRC.